Askaniy/AstroScripts/ReadMe.md

 Some Python scripts to solve some astronomical problems, written by a novice programmer and not honored with a separate repository.

+Current status: not supported.
+For better samples of my code I recommend to look at the pinned repositories.

 ## Dependencies